shepmaster/rfcs/text/0000-crates.io-default-ranking.md

 # Detailed design
 [design]: #detailed-design

-Please see the [Appendix: Comparative Research][appendix] section for ways that other package manager websites have solved this problem.
+Please see the [Appendix: Comparative Research][comparative-research] section for ways that other package manager websites have solved this problem, and the [Appendix: User Research][user-research] section for results of a user research survey we did on how people evaluate crates by hand today.

-[appendix]: #appendix-comparative-research
+When navigating to a category, crates will be ranked by default by...

+We will know if this is working by...

+## Example

+## Out of scope

-This proposal is not attempting to change the order of search results; those should still be ordered by relevancy to the query based on the indexed content.
+This proposal is not advocating to change the order of **search results**; those should still be ordered by relevancy to the query based on the indexed content.

 # How do we teach this?